telerik/blazor-docs/knowledge-base/ddl-onchange-fires-twices.md

 ---
 title: DropDown fires OnChange twice
-description: how to fire OnChange only once, it seems to fire twice
+description: how to fire OnChange only once, it seems to fire twice.
 type: troubleshooting
 page_title: Fire OnChange only once
 slug: ddl-kb-onchange-fires-twices